IT 244: Introduction to Linux/Unix

 - and fix the problem directly

-- and to do this they needed to keep the source code secret
+- and they no longer provided the source code

 - This this bothered Stallman